expressitoo/Cybersecurity/CTF/Insomni'hack Teaser 2022/Web/PimpMyVariant.md

 So now just by seeing the `system()` call in `read()` function we can guess that it's a PHP deserialization vulnerability, by default the code will `cat` the content of `packgeName` log file but these are values we can control in the deserialization process.

 So to achieve our exploit we're going to append our desire object into the array deserialized.
+This can be possible because the class UpdateLogViewer is a singleton, so when we create our object with desired parameters, `UpdateLogViewer::instance()` is gonna grab our class containing our parameters.

 ```php
 public static function logFile():string